younis-bash/younis-ba/README.md

 🎓 I hold a degree in Mechatronics Engineering .

-🤖 With a strong background in Mechatronics, I have developed a deep passion for Robotics and the fascinating intersection of mechanical, electrical, and computer engineering.
+🤖 With a strong background in Mechatronics, I have developed a deep passion for Machine Learning  and the fascinating intersection of mechanical, electrical, and computer engineering.

 🔬 I have experience working on diverse projects where I have applied state-of-the-art machine learning algorithms to solve real-world problems.
 I enjoy exploring and implementing cutting-edge techniques in computer vision, natural language processing, and reinforcement learning.